zoejane/rqcli/README.md

 ```

 ### Setup
-1. Start by running `rqcli token <yourToken>`.
-This will create the `apiConfig.json` file in which your account information will be stored.
+1. Start by running `rqcli setup <yourToken>`.
+    - This will create the `apiConfig.json` file where your token, certifications, and feedbacks are then stored.
-2. Run `rqcli certs` which will get the projects you are certified for and save them in the config.
-3. Optionally check if you have any submissions currently assigned by running `rqcli assigned`.
-4. Optionally check for new feedbacks by running `rqcli feedbacks`.
-This also saves all new feedbacks to the config file.
+    - You will be notified of any submissions currently assigned.
+    - You will also be notified of any unread feedbacks.

 ### CLI commands

+**setup**
+- _Sets up the config file with token, certifications and feedbacks.
+Also notifies the user of any submissions that are currently assigned._
+- Arguments: `<token>`, your token which you can copy from your dashboard > API Access.

 **token**
 - _Stores an API Auth token and the day-of-year to be able to calculate the tokens age_